 The production of coke fuel was once a major part of UK industry, with many works operating across the country.
 Coke fuel workers were exposed to numerous toxic by-products which included dust, tar, oils and gases during production.
 Exposure to these toxic substances can cause a range of serious, and life threatening respiratory and skin illnesses.

-An application for a group litigation order in respect of British Coal coke oven workers was approved by the High Court in July 2015.
-The High Court appointed Hugh James as one of the lead solicitors in the group action for conditions associated with employment at coke works operated by British Coal.
-These conditions include:
+The High Court has appointed Hugh James as one of the lead solicitors in two separate group actions for conditions associated with employment at coke works operated by British Coal and British Steel.

-A group litigation order enables a group of cases to be considered on the basis of a selection of test cases, the judgments in which then act as a guide in the resolution of other cases within the group.
+Group litigation enables a group of cases to be considered on the basis of a selection of test cases.
+The judgments in these test cases then act as a guide in the resolution of other cases within the group.

-If you are suffering from lung cancer as a result of your work as a coke oven worker, in addition to a possible claim for compensation, you may also be able to claim Industrial Injuries Disablement Benefit (IIDB).
+If you are suffering from lung cancer as a result of your work as a coke oven worker, you may be able to claim Industrial Injuries Disablement Benefit (IIDB).

 IIDB is an award that is paid to those who suffer an accident or disease due to their employment.

 In order to apply for IIDB you would need to complete the required DWP paperwork.
 You can obtain this paperwork on the DWP website (www.dwp.gov.uk).
 Alternatively, Hugh James would be happy to guide you through this process in conjunction with your claim for compensation.